dennisranish/zero-type/docs/compiling.md

 ### `ZeroType.prototype.compile(isTypescript: boolean = true, debug: boolean = false)`
 compiles all validators created with `ZeroType` instance

-Typescript type guards are generated from `TypeDefinitons` and not what typescript currently thinks the types are so inaccurate types are irrelevent when compiling before runtime.
+Typescript type guards are generated from `TypeDefinitons` and not what typescript currently thinks the types are so inaccurate types are irrelevant when compiling before runtime.

 ---
 ### `ZeroType.prototype.addStaticImport(value: any, importName: string, importFile: string)`